|Originally Performed By||Phish|

 Musically it is a lilting melody riding a mellow swell of ambient hues.
-No, the song does not jam, but the message it bears should register loud and clear: life – much like the music of Phish – is to be enjoyed and shared with others.
-Since the song’s debut at the Grey Hall in Freetown Christiana, Copenhagen, Denmark (6/30/98) the live versions of “Brian and Robert” have not strayed far from the studio release in style or duration.
-The resonating whine of an empty TV screen, a stylistic underpinning of the song directly borrowed from and presumably in tribute to the work of Robert Fripp, was reproduced perfectly in the constructive feedback that closed the 7/15/98 Portland version.
+No, the song does not jam, but the message it bears should register loud and clear.
+Life – much like the music of Phish – is to be enjoyed and shared with others.
+Since the song’s debut on 6/30/98 in Freetown Christiania, Copenhagen, the live versions of “Brian and Robert” have not strayed far from The Story of the Ghost studio release in style or duration.
+The resonating whine of an empty TV screen – a stylistic underpinning of the song directly borrowed from and presumably in tribute to the work of Robert Fripp – was reproduced perfectly in the constructive feedback that closed the 7/15/98 Portland version.

 “Brian and Robert” has been performed as an acoustic arrangement on several occasions by both Phish (10/18/98 Bridge School Benefit) and Trey during solo first sets (e.g. 2/15/99, 5/8/99), as well as a rare open mic night appearance (4/12/99 at Sweetwater, Mill Valley, CA) prior to the Phil and Friends run at the Warfield.
 Trey also performed the song at the Tibet House Benefit at Carnegie Hall on 2/22/99, accompanied by Nawang Khechog on Tibetan long flute and Foday Musa Suso on kora.
 Nawang Khechog reprised this role on 7/31/99 when Phish played the tune at the Fuji Rock Festival.Phish, “Brian and Robert” – 11/1/09, Indio, CA